kareltucek/uhk-squal_research-agent/the_story/how_i_made_own_trackballs.md

 If done properly, this process would yield almost perfectly smooth balls.

 One more issue regarding sanding - it tends to make the ball smaller, and also to spoil the shape.
 For this reason, for most balls I would have to decide whether I wanted good shape (but tolerate significant surface flaws) or good surface finish (but smaller size and worse shape).
-(Bad shape would make rolling the ball much harder as the ball is sunk deep in the tripod bearings and therefore tends to get sort of stuck in there if shape projection changes.)
+(Bad shape would make rolling the ball much harder as the ball is sunk deep in the tripod bearings and therefore tends to get sort of stuck in there if its shape projection changes.)
 Ways to aleviate the problem:

 - Doubleshot the ball - I would push a casted ball once again into the mold after wetting the mold with clean resin.
 This would add approximately 0.1mm to the ball size which could later be sanded off.
 Also, this would improve overall shape.

 - Perform all sanding iterations very carefully, sanding down as little material as possible.

 Getting the entire process right took approximately 20 balls, maybe more.
 I assume there are better ways of getting same results, but those out of reach of my knowledge and probably equipment too.

 ## Pigments